alemart/encantar-js/docs/addons/ar-clickable.md

 !!! question "What about event-set?"

     Declarative handlers are similar to A-Frame's event-set in their usage, but there are differences behind the scenes.
-Whenever working with AR Clickables, usage of the declarative handlers presented in this page is preferred.
+Whenever working with AR Clickables, usage of the declarative handlers presented in this page is recommended.

 ### Multiple handlers